 - Take an oath of allegiance to the United States.

-If you meet the requirements and are eligible to continue with the naturalization process, our lawyers in New York can help you with the process.
-Contact the Law Offices of Patricia Machado today!
+If you meet the requirements and are eligible to continue with the naturalization process, our immigration lawyers in New York can help you with the process.
+Contact Attorney Patricia Machado today!

 We know that many clients don't have the time or knowledge to handle their case on their own.
 That is why we step in to be an advocate on their behalf.
 We are extremely familiar with the laws and guide them step by step through the naturalization process.
 We are also a Spanish-speaking office, making sure that an inability to speak English does not become a barrier to your case.